As Capital of Europe, Brussels is an ideal city for students…

 - Be in possession of a Student Card or Certificate of Education if applicable

-- Declaration on honor that the student has no income
+- Declaration on their honour that they have no income

 More info: list of Mutual Funds